cjoana/cjoana.github.io/index.md

 I am currently transitioning to a postdoctoral position at **ICTP-AP in Beijing**.
 Previously, I was a postdoctoral fellow at the *Institute of Theoretical Physics, Chinese Academy of Sciences (ITP-CAS)*.
 I have also been a visiting researcher at *Institute of Science Tokyo* in Ookayama/Tokyo and at the *Universite Libre de Bruxelles (ULB)* in Brussels.

 \\
 I did my PhD at the **Universite Catholique de Louvain (UCLouvain)** and my thesis focused on **numerical relativity approaches to the early Universe**, where I investigated initial conditions for inflation and scenarios involving gravitational collapse, particularly for the formation of primordial black holes.
-You can check out my [blog](https://cjoana.github.io/blogs/) pages where I write summaries of some of my publications.
-From time to time I make some video animation of my simulations, which can be found  youtube [here](https://www.youtube.com/n0ian).
+You can check out my [blog pages](https://cjoana.github.io/blogs/) where I write summaries of some of my publications.
+From time to time I make video animations of my simulations, which can be found in youtube [here](https://www.youtube.com/n0ian).